Season 1, Episode 10

 Lorne Brown:

-So this is the empowering parts, we’re going to… I want to hear this again.
+So this is the empowering part, we’re going to… I want to hear this again.
 We get to re-parent ourselves, so we don’t go and ask if our parents’ still alive to do it for us.
 Our third, or fourth, or fifth partner, or if you’re on your first, we’re not looking for them to do it, we’re not going to make this baby, if we’re so lucky, do it, right?
 That’s the worst thing.

 Gila Golub: